-- 1. See Me is Scotland's National programme to end mental health stigma and discrimination, enabling people who experience mental health problems to live fulfilled lives. - 2.
-Time to Talk day is a partnership to get people talking across the UK, led by Time to Change in England, See Me in Scotland, Times to Change Wales and Change Your Mind in Northern Ireland. - 3.
+- 1. See Me is Scotland's national programme to end mental health stigma and discrimination, enabling people who experience mental health problems to live fulfilled lives. - 2.
+Time to Talk day is a partnership to get people talking across the UK, supported by the Co-op.
+It is led by Mind and Rethink Mental Illness in England, See Me in Scotland, Time to Change Wales and Change Your Mind in Northern Ireland. - 3.
 Follow See Me on Twitter and Instagram @seemescotland or find us on Facebook: Facebook/seemescotland, or at www.seemescotland.org. - 4.
-See Me is managed by SAMH and the Mental Health Foundation and funded by Scottish Government and Comic Relief.
+See Me is managed by SAMH and the Mental Health Foundation and funded by Scottish Government.